Combination Products — Verus FDA

 03 — Integrate

-We coordinate testing, human factors, and labeling so all components tell one coherent safety story.
+Coordinate testing, human factors, and labeling so components tell one coherent safety story.

 04 — Submit

-We assemble submissions with clear component boundaries and support cross-center questions without creating confusion.
+Assemble submissions with clear component boundaries and support cross-center questions without confusion.

 PMOA